emarsden/dash-mpd-rs/README.md

 - `libav`: enables linking to ffmpeg as a library for muxing support (instead of calling out to mkvmerge, ffmpeg or vlc as a subprocess), via the `ac-ffmpeg` crate.

-- `trust-dns`: enable the `trust-dns` feature on our `reqwest` dependency, to use the trust-dns DNS resolver library instead of the system resolver.
+- `hickory-dns`: enable the `hickory-dns` feature on our `reqwest` dependency, to use the [Hickory DNS resolver library](https://github.com/hickory-dns/hickory-dns) instead of the system resolver.
+(This feature was previously named `trust-dns` following the previous name for the Hickory DNS resolver.
+  The old name for the feature is still accepted but is deprecated.)

 - `scte35` *(enabled by default)*: enable support for XML elements corresponding to the SCTE-35 standard for insertion of alternate content (mostly used for dynamic insertion of advertising).